oravus/vpr-workshop/index.md

 | Workshop Day                   | 01 Oct 2023 |

 ## Competition
-Please also consider participating in the place recognition competition organized by Peng Yin and Sebastian Scherer from CMU.
+We are also running a place recognition competition in parallel,organized by Peng Yin and Sebastian Scherer from CMU.
 The winners will have the opportunity to present their work at the workshop.
 For more details, please check back on 05 Jul.

 ## Prizes and Awards